FROL256/vulkan_compute_step2/README.md

 # Demo

 The application launches a compute shader that renders the mandelbrot set, by rendering it into a storage bufferStaging.
-The storage bufferStaging is then read from the GPU, and saved as `.png`.
+The storage bufferStaging is then read from the GPU, and saved as `.bmp`.
 Check the source code comments for further info.

+Please note **main difference to step1**:
+1) we create 2 buffers (bufferGPU and bufferStaging)
+2) recordCommandsOfExecuteAndTransfer will write to bufferGPU and then transfer data to bufferStaging

 ## Building